alexbeletsky/copter/README.md

 Open browser and hit [http://funky-rabbit-mx12.copter.io](http://funky-rabbit-mx12.copter.io)

+## What to help?

+Please give a feedback by this [survey](https://github.com/alexanderbeletsky/copter).

 ## Anything else?

 Yes, we are open source organization all `copter.io` code is available on [GitHub](https://github.io/copter) under MIT? license and you are free to use for your needs.